Propane vs Butane vs Isobutane Gas

 CFCs were banned because they damaged the ozone layer of the atmosphere.

-Refrigerant Applications with Propane, Butane and Isobutane
+Refrigerant Applications with Propane, Butane and Isobutane Gas

 All three gases are used in refrigeration but for different applications.